Uniyo-Ltd/ArchitecturalWizardry/README.md

 One server to rule them all, SQLite for simplicity, local assets, and basic monitoring.
 Preventing Inconsistent Configurations:
 Lock down with IAM, use webhooks as spies, and sync regularly like a well-oiled machine.

-Deliverables
-This document, now in your Git repository, showcasing our architectural magic and infrastructural wizardry.
-Enjoy the show!

-This document is set up with Mermaid diagrams for visualization.
-To see these diagrams rendered, ensure your Git platform supports Mermaid or use a tool that does.
-Now, go forth and rebuild GoMark with flair!